andrealuppi/andrealuppi.github.io/content/publication/luppi2024tins/index.md

 ---
-title: 'Systematic evaluation of fMRI data-processing pipelines for consistent functional connectomics'
+title: 'Unravelling consciousness and brain function through the lens of time, space, and information'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Fernando E. Rosas
-  - Helena M. Gellersen
+  - Pedro A. M. Mediano
-  - Zhen-Qi Liu
+  - Athena Demertzi
-  - Alexander R. D. Peattie
-  - Anne E. Manktelow
   - David K. Menon
-  - Stavros I. Dimitriadis
   - Emmanuel A. Stamatakis

 # Author notes (optional)